Genre: Horror

 Setting:

 -Isolated areas, buildings or towns.
-E.G Derelict buildings, wooded areas or post-apocalyptic city.
+E.G Derelict buildings,

--The setting is invariably dark to add tension to the atmosphere and give a sense of the unknown.
+-The setting is invariably dark to add tension to the

 -Dungeons, castles, caves, the underworld